 Of course, there are drawbacks to this lifestyle.
 Since they don’t pant or sweat, reptiles can’t endure extremely high temperatures without shade.
 Nor can they endure prolonged sub-zero temperatures.
 When it’s cold, reptiles hibernate or enter into an inactive torpor.
 Food stored as fat in their tails helps lizards survive these long periods of inactivity, so losing a tail can be life threatening.

 Most of the snakes found in Arches are harmless and nocturnal.
 All will escape from human confrontations given the opportunity.
+One of the most commonly seen snakes is the gopher snake, a slow moving and non-venomous snake.
+They are typically between 36 and 96 inches long and are characterized by brown or red blotches on their back.
 The midget-faded rattlesnake, a small subspecies of the western rattlesnake, has extremely toxic venom.
 However, full venom injections occur in only one third of all bites.
 The midget-faded rattlesnake lives in burrows and rock crevices and is mostly active at night.

 If you see a reptile or any other aniamal at Arches, give it space and do not touch it.
 The desert can be a difficult environment to survive in and human interactions can be a stressor to these animals.
 Instead, observe from afar.